Originally published Dec. 19, 2019, updated Jan. 11, 2022.

 Do you find that no matter how much you run the heater in your Durham, North Carolina, home, you still feel cold, and the house feels drafty?
 Air leaks from various sources are often the culprit.
-Here are four places where air leaks often occur and how to fix them.
+Here are four places where air leaks often occur causing you to lose heated or cooled air, and how to fix them.

 The insulation in your attic and walls prevents warm or cool air from escaping to the outside.
 It also prevents outdoor hot or cold air from entering your house.
 If you don’t have sufficient insulation, your home will be too cold.
 Have your insulation inspected and replaced if necessary.